onkelbeh/HomeAssistantRepository/README.md

 ## Installation on Python 3.6 (deprecated)

 Installation is pretty easy, but it won't help.
 You have to run it on 3.7.
-I remove this part 01/2020.
-If you really want to do this, scroll back in time, it's a git :-)
+I removed this part 01/2020, if you really want to do this, scroll back in time, it's a git :-)

 ## Problems
 Please let me know if any initial dependencies are missing, since I use only some of the components myself.
 From time to time a fresh compile test on an empty box is run to catch general faults, last good (full) compile test was December 2019 with `v0.102.3`.